Serverless Web Apps: "Client-Service" Architecture Explained

 Testing with FIRE

-For almost 8 years now, I've held the belief that effective automated test suites have four essential attributes.
+For years now, I've held the belief that effective automated test suites have four essential attributes.
 These attributes have been referenced by other authors, and were the subject of a talk I gave at the Agile 2009 conference.
 But I was shocked to discover (that is, remember) that the only place they are formally documented is in my Continuous Testing book [Pragmatic Bookshelf, 2011], which is now out of date, out of print, and totally inaccessible to most of the Internet.
+And so, I'm capturing these four attributes here.
+I intend to treat this as a living document, updating it as my understanding of these attributes evolves.

 The Four Attributes